Peel Forest Park Scenic Reserve

 The Peel Forest Park Scenic Reserve is a 769 ha forest reserve in the Canterbury region in the South Island of New Zealand.
 It is located near the Rangitata River and is in the foothills of the Southern Alps.
 The park is managed by the Department of Conservation as a scenic reserve, not a forest park.

 Etymology

 The forest was named by Francis Jollie, who settled in the area in late 1853.
 Jollie had named the forest after Sir Robert Peel, the British Prime Minister of the United Kingdom who had died in 1850, the year that Canterbury was founded.
 The adjacent mountain and the nearby community of Peel Forest also took Peel's name.

 Flora and fauna

 The Peel Forest is the remnant of a large Podocarpaceae forest.
-The three major tree types are the kahikatea (white pine), tōtara and matai (black pine).
+The three major tree types are the kahikatea (white pine), tōtara and mataī (black pine).
 Logging reduced the forest to its current size.
 For his lengthy botanical study of Mount Peel, Harry Allan was awarded a Doctor of Science in 1923.

 The forest is also home to many birds including kererū, fantail (pīwakawaka), and tomtit (miromiro).